MuradMT/E-Commerce/README.md

 - Repository pattern(seperated read and write repositories)
 - Unit of Work pattern
 - CQRS and Mediator(with MediatR library) patterns
-- Custom mapping library(with th help of AutoMapper)
+- Custom mapping library(with the help of AutoMapper)

 ## Tech Stack